open-access-policies/streaming/_operational_policies/op_pol_004.md

 ### 2. Scope

-This policy applies to all human resources security activities including background checks, security awareness training, access management, and termination procedures for employees, contractors, and temporary staff across all geographic regions and business units of the Company.
+This policy applies to all human resources security activities including background checks, security awareness training, access management, and termination procedures for employees, contractors, and temporary staff across all geographic regions and business units of [Company Name].

 ### 3. Policy